-Perhaps Adweek explains why this is the best, with their Ad of the Day head nod titled “Hey Pepsi, Here’s How It’s Done.
+Perhaps Adweek best explains why this is with their Ad of the Day head nod titled “Hey Pepsi, Here’s How It’s Done.
 Heineken Takes On Our Differences, and Nails It“

 Based upon our 8 Principles of Purpose-focused Content, here’s why we think this video is hitting all the right notes:

 - Worlds Apart breaks from traditional alcohol brand promotions to outwardly focus on real issues that matter to real people.
 In the context of current events, their message is there’s more that binds us than separates us;

 - They are establishing that they have a shared value with their customers that, despite our differences, we should be able to get along;

 - They have established their values in a way that they can own, that is uniquely theirs.
 Yes, getting together to talk over a beer isn’t necessarily a ground breaking thought.
 But to put their brand behind bridging differences the way they have, particularly in a way that is received well — yeah, they own this (Pepsi, take note);